Teradata/developer-resources/docs/resources/jupyterlab/install-jupyterlab-aws.md

 #### Without a persistent volume

-If the container, pod, or node crashes or terminiates, you lose the JupyterLab configuration data.
+If the container, pod, or node crashes or terminates, you lose the JupyterLab configuration data.
 You can deploy a new JupyterLab instance, but not to the same state as the one that was lost.

 #### With a persistent volume